henrique583/CodePathiOSPrework/README.md

  - Ability to format pages and use templates is very helpful.

 Would love to build an app that helps people build habits by offering a great UX and streak feature that keeps users wanting to use the app as their. preferred method of daily habit/task checking.
-Also want to add the option to journal in the app that includes journaling templates based on scientific research.
+Also want to add the option to journal in the app, which would include journaling templates based on scientific research.